-Certain foods, medications, infections, and severe stress can trigger a hemolytic episode, which is the rapid destruction of RBCs.
+Certain foods, medications, infections, and severe stress can trigger a hemolytic episode.
+A hemolytic episode is the rapid destruction of RBCs.
 In people with hemolytic anemia, the body can’t produce enough RBCs to replace those that have been destroyed.

 Your doctor may order a G6PD test if they suspect you have hemolytic anemia based on symptoms such as: